percona/pmm-doc/source/qan-intro.rst

 ..
 The summary values have two parts: the average value of the metric, and its percentage with respect to the corresponding total value at the top of the query summary table.

+Mouse-hovering over a column reveals its name, description, and units.

 Hovering over the cursor of a metrics query shows the exact value at that point.
 Move the cursor along the plotted line to see how the value changes.

 .. todo:: updated image showing value on mouse hover